 - 1. Support local plans that include design standards and land use patterns that encourage active and healthy lifestyle choices by increasing opportunities for pedestrian, bicycle and other non-motorized transportation, and active recreation. - 2.
-Support local, regional and state programs that reduce the use of fossil fuels through alternative transportation, transit and sustainable community design, including community-based reduction and offset programs. - 3.
-Support the provision of adequate parks, recreation and open space at the neighborhood, community and regional levels. - 4.
-Support cost-effective green building programs implemented at the local, regional and state levels, including both regulations and incentives to increase the number of development projects with sustainable components.
+Encourage building and open space design that provides air flow and ventilation, particularly in common public and quasi-public spaces. - 3.
+2. Support local, regional and state programs that reduce the use of fossil fuels through alternative transportation, transit and sustainable community design, including community community based reduction and offset programs. - 4.
+3. Support the provision of adequate parks, recreation and open space at the neighborhood, community and regional levels. - 4.Support cost-effective green building programs implemented at the local, regional and state levels, including both regulations and incentives to increase the number of development projects with sustainable components.
 Promote incentive-based systems developed to facilitate retrofitting development to reduce energy and water use and increase resource reuse and recycling. - 5.
 Adopt educational programs to inform property owners, builders and community members on the benefits of sustainable development and the options and resources available.
-Educate planners on sustainable design so that they can advocate for green building to applicants, clients and the public. - 6.
-Incorporate sustainability policies, objectives and actions in general and specific plans and other local planning documents. - 7.
-Encourage planning strategies to reduce carbon emissions and facilitate adaptations to the effects of climate change that are reasonable, feasible, effective and equitable. - 8.
-Support urban agriculture, subject to local control to ensure scale and nature of such uses are safe and compatible (such as point of sale issues) with surrounding uses. - 9.
-Protect and preserve important agricultural lands. - 10.
-Support local, regional and state programs that encourage remediation and redevelopment of brownfield and gray field sites. - 11.
-Support incentives for strategic deployment of small and large scale solar.
+Educate planners on sustainable design so that they can advocate for green building to applicants, clients and the public.

+- 7. 6.Incorporate sustainability policies, objectives and actions in general and specific plans and other local planning documents. - 8.
+7-Encourage planning strategies to reduce carbon emissions and facilitate adaptations to the effects of climate change that are reasonable, feasible, effective and equitable. - 9.
+Support urban agriculture, subject to local control to ensure scale and nature of such uses are safe and compatible (such as point of sale issues) with surrounding uses. - 10.
+9. Protect and preserve important agricultural lands. - 11.
+10. Support local, regional and state programs that encourage remediation and redevelopment of brownfield and gray field sites. - 12.
+11. Support incentives for strategic deployment of small and large scale solar. - 13.
+Encourage training for planners and public officials to understand how to better apply principles of health equity in planning for communities. - 14.
+Improve access to health care, both by strengthening transportation links to existing facilities and supporting the development of treatment and educational centers in underserved areas and nontraditional settings for health care such as community centers, schools, and others.